ronnies007/Breakout_QLearner/README.md

 # Breakout_QLearner
 THIS IS WORK IN PROGRESS !! - feel free to comment. some stuff is redundant, some is not working yet, as I said.

-- making my Convolutional-Neural-Network learning to play Breakout
+- my Convolutional-Neural-Network "Rudolf" is learning to play Breakout
 - some stuff was taken from here: https://github.com/Kuax-Meat/Snake-Reinforcement-Deep-Q-Learning

 using: